 the player who last touched it.
 The thrower at the moment of delivering the ball must face the field of play and part of each foot shall be either on the touch-line or on the ground outside the touch-line.
-The thrower shall use both hands and shall deliver the ball from over his head.
-The ball shall be in play immediately it is thrown, but the thrower shall not again play the ball until it has been touched or played by another player.
+The thrower shall use both hands and shall deliver the ball from behind and over his head.
+The ball shall be in play immediately it enters the field of play, but the thrower shall not again play the ball until it has been touched or played by another player.
 A goal shall not be scored direct from a throw-in.